Wasi69/Australian-AI-Security/README.md

 Australia's National AI Plan was released on 2 December 2025.
 AI Security didn't make the cut.

-This repository exists to fill that gapâ€”consolidating every federal and state/territory AI security document into a single, navigable resource.
+This repository exists to fill that gap, consolidating every federal and state/territory AI security document into a single, navigable resource.
 Because if the government won't map AI Security, the community will.

 ---